ct-js/docs.ctjs.rocks/docs/content-subsystem.md

 ![](./images/contentEditor_SchemaExample.png)

+### Using Enumerations in Content Types

+Every Enumeration asset you create will be available as a field type in the content schema editor.
+Using them in the type field will create dropdowns in entries editor with the variants an Enumeration has.
+This is very handy for creating settings and tools for designers, as they will be presented with a dropdown with options predefined by you, which minifies human error compared to having to manually input values from keyboard.

 ## Editing the data

 Editing is simple — once you've designed your data, you can start creating entries for your content types.
 For each content type you create, there will be a new section in the Project tab, right under modules' settings.